 How do I introduce the doddl baby spoon?

-Whatever weaning journey you have decided to take with your baby, introducing doddl baby cutlery is easy and has been designed to encourage babies to safely explore cutlery at mealtimes.
+Whatever weaning journey you have decided to take with your baby, introducing doddl baby cutlery is easy and has been designed to encourage babies to easily and safely explore cutlery at mealtimes.

-It’s helpful if you’re eating with them too – babies like to copy!
-In time you can then help guide their hands to scoop food themselves, so they understand the movement from bowl to mouth.
+It’s helpful if you’re eating with them too – babies love to copy!
+In time, you can then help guide their hands to scoop food themselves, so they understand the movement from bowl to mouth.

 How do I introduce the doddl baby fork?

-Try to always put both the spoon and fork down at each and every meal (one utensil either side of their plate).
-This will allow them the opportunity to explore using a utensil in each hand so they can work both sides of their brain – which is ultimately what we want to encourage.
+Try to always put both the baby spoon and baby fork down for your baby at each and every meal (one utensil either side of their plate, handles facing them).
+This will allow them the opportunity to explore using a utensil in each hand, so they can work both sides of their brain – which is ultimately what we want to encourage.

 How do I know when my baby is ready to move on to doddl children’s cutlery?

-If you started with the doddl baby cutlery, then you should look to switch to the children’s cutlery if generally most of the following is true:
+If you started with doddl baby cutlery, then you should look to switch to doddl children’s cutlery if generally most of the following is true:

 – Your baby has developed some dexterity and control using cutlery